|$599 – $1,374||Price Range||$895 – $1,495|

 In this section, we cover the major advantages the Brooklyn Signature Hybrid mattress has over the Casper mattress.

 As mentioned above, the Brooklyn Signature is available in three different firmness levels.
 Overall, we like the flexibility that Brooklyn Bedding offers.
 This flexibility means every type of sleeper can purchase a mattress that best suits their particular sleeping habits.

 However, as we mentioned above, Casper is a very accommodating mattress, as well.
 It’s good for side, back, and stomach sleepers, too, so the firmness options aren’t a huge advantage for Brooklyn.

 Both companies regularly offer coupon codes and promo codes, but Brooklyn seems to be quite a bit more aggressive.
 For example, Brooklyn often offers 20% off all their mattresses.
 That would make their queen size drop below the $775 mark, which is an absolute steal.
 Check the table above or the box on the right hand side of the screen to see what kind of discount the company is currently offering.

 When it comes to how each mattress is made, the Brooklyn Bedding Signature Hybrid mattress definitely gets the win.
 It’s just a thicker bed that incorporates higher-quality materials.

 Overall, the Brooklyn Signature comes in at 12″ thick and is comprised of five different layers.
-For comparison purposes, the Casper mattress is 10″ thick and is comprised of four foam layers.
+For comparison purposes, the Casper mattress is 12″ thick and is comprised of four foam layers.
 (If you decide to opt for Casper Hybrid and Wave Hybrid then they’ll contain a blend of foam and coils).

 The big advantage the Signature has over Casper is that it uses 6″ pocketed coils for its support structure.
 Generally, beds that have coils tend to provide more support and be more durable over the long haul.